I am a new landlord - do I need to install Smoke and Carbon Monoxide alarms in my rented property?

 What can happen to a landlord who does not comply?

-The Local Housing authority are responsible for enforcing the new regulations and if they think that a landlord has not implemented the new rules correctly they will be able to issue a 28 day remedial notice requiring the landlord tests/fits new alarms within the period.
+The Local Housing authority are responsible for enforcing the regulations and if they think that a landlord has not implemented the rules correctly they will be able to issue a 28 day remedial notice requiring the landlord tests/fits new alarms within the period.
 If the landlord does not comply with the remedial notice the housing authority will arrange for the required works to be carried out.

 As long as a landlord can demonstrate that they have taken all reasonable steps to comply then they will not be held responsible for alarms not being installed or tested (i.e. in the event that the occupier is not allowing access for the works to be completed).